-Records of the evaluations of compliance with the Legislation and other requirements will be kept at the office.
+Records of the evaluations of compliance with the Legislation and other requirements will be recorded and kept as part of the Annual Report..

 COMMUNICATION

 All information concerning changes to the Legislation and other requirements will be communicated by management and the Joint Health and Safety Committee/Health and Safety Representative on a regular basis.
 Management and the Joint Health and Safety Committee/Health and Safety Representative will regularly monitor each health and safety bulletin board to ensure all health and safety information is posted and updated.